zouzias/zouzias.github.io/_posts/2016-07-10-Docker-using-Digitalocean.md

 You need to have a digitalocean's account along with a access to token to create droplets.

-For more details, see [Installing Nagios on Ubuntu](https://help.ubuntu.com/lts/serverguide/nagios.html)
+For more details, see [Digitalocean](https://cloud.digitalocean.com/login)

 From now on, we assume that you have set your digitalocean access token to an environment variable as below: